Wojtasoo/SCA/README.md

 ## Testing

 ### Running Tests Locally
+- Clone the repository to your machine

-To run all tests, execute:
+- To run all tests, in terminal execute:

 ```bash
 ./gradlew test
 ```

+### Running Tests through Docker

 ## Test Coverage